At A Glance

 Purpose

-To provide nutrient composition and food group data for foods consumed in United States (US).
+To provide nutrient composition data for foods consumed in United States (U.S.).

 Target Population